aul12/ROBOT/README.md

 * OpenCV (3.1)
 * g++ (5.4.0)
 * CMake (3.6)

-### Optional
 * Doxygen (1.8.11)
 * Google-Test (1.8.0)
+* cppcheck (1.72)

 ### Installation
 At the moment Ubuntu (16.04 amd64) is the only supported OS.
 The code can run on all *nix system but hasn't been tested.

-First install the compiler, cmake (the build-system), doxygen (used for documentation) and git (used as VCS):
+First install the compiler, cmake (the build-system), doxygen (used for documentation), git (used as VCS) and cppcheck (used for static code analysis):

-    sudo apt-get install build-essential cmake doxygen git
+    sudo apt-get install build-essential cmake doxygen git cppcheck

 #### OpenCV